By Megan Hale. Last Updated 4th July 2025.

 The document details the CICA’s stipulations for compensation.
 You can find information about eligibility, additional funds they can provide, their evidence requirements and reasons for why they may refuse a claim.

-There is also a tariff of injuries, sometimes called a criminal injuries compensation tariff.
-The tariff lists out the injury compensation awards and rates set by the CICA, with categories for different types of injuries and different types of assaults.
+There is also a fixed tariff of injuries, sometimes called a criminal injuries compensation tariff.
+It lists the compensation amounts and rates set by the CICA, categorising them by different types of injuries and assaults.
 If you are eligible to make a criminal damages claim, the payout listed in the tariff will be what you receive.

-If you would like to learn more about the CICA tariff, or receive an estimate for your claim guided through the scheme, then please reach out to one of our advisers.
+If you would like to learn more about the CICA tariff, please reach out to one of our advisers.

 How Do I Use A Criminal Injuries Compensation Calculator UK?